Prep your horse for body clipping!

 - Make your clippers super oily

-Find a way to remove every last spec of dust and dirt from your horse.
-A few ideas here, in a super order to try them in.
+Find a way to remove every last speck of dust and dirt from your horse.
+A few ideas here for prepping your horse for clipping.

 - Curry comb your horse until you could theoretically lift a car once your arms recover.
-Maybe try out your entire collection of curry combs on your horse.
+Maybe try out your entire collection of curry combs and grooming gloves on your horse.

 - Vacuum your horse.